-This is a remastered full-length version of the original composition, before it was edited down to the CD version that was published in 2006.
+This is a remastered full-length version of the original composition, before it was edited down to the CD version that was published on April 11, 2006.

 Please feel free to stream it here (HEADPHONES STRONGLY ENCOURAGED !!!), but this composition contains a very wide spectrum of dynamic range.
 The whole point of remastering this piece was to present the original composition in its full length.
 The sonic presentation of this piece suffers greatly from MP3 compression and the limitations of internet bandwidth.
 In addition, it is my hope that you will download The Pilgrim in a high resolution format and that you will listen to it in your favorite listening environment with your best playback system.

 Here are some writings about the original release: